-The population served by the Inc. Village of Farmingdale during 2022 was 8,550.
-The total amount of water withdrawn from the aquifer in 2022 was 382.12 million gallons, of which approximately 88.7 percent was billed directly to consumers.
+The official population served by the Inc. Village of Farmingdale was 8,466 (2020 census).
+The total amount of water withdrawn from the aquifer in 2023 was 377.63 million gallons, of which approximately 90 percent was billed directly to consumers.
+The unbilled water was used for well and water main flushing, firefighting, services to Village buildings, and losses due to leaks, inaccurate meters and water main breaks.